 Chris Long has written a series of articles entitled Australia's First Films: Facts and Fables for the journal Cinema Papers.

-Luke McKernan is Lead Curator, Moving Image, at the British Library.
+Luke McKernan is Lead Curator, News and Moving Image, at the British Library.

 Fred Ackerman, Mirza Ebrahim Khan Akkas Bashi, Alexandre, 'Professor' Phillip Anderson, Arai Saburo, Henry Walter Barnett, Ena Bertoldi, H.S.
 Bhatvadekar, Billy Bitzer, Mark Blow, Robert Bonine, Herbert Booth, A.C.
 Bromhead, Jim Corbett, Danjuro IX, W.N.L.
 Davidson, Francis Doublier, Eugène-Louis Doyen, Eugène Dupont, Peter Elfelt, Bob Fitzsimmons, Camille Flammarion, James Freer, Leopoldo Fregoli, Fructuoso Gelabert, William Gilmore, W.G.
 Grace, Alice Guy, A.C.
 Haddon, Georges Hatot, Cecil Hepworth, Richard G. Hollaman, Andrew and George Holland, Inahata Katsutaro, Jim Jeffries, Kawaura Ken'ichi, George Kleine, Komada Koyo, Jan Krizenecky, Leo XIII, Li Hung Chang, Wallace McCutcheon, John Macintyre, William McKinley, Gheorge Marinescu, Arthur Marvin, Paul Menu, Félix Mesguich, Robert A. Mitchell, Fred Ott, Joseph Perry, Persimmon, Wilhelm Pfeffer, Percy Pilcher, Edwin S. Porter, Alexandre Promio, Eugène Py, Sydney Race, Antonio Ramos, Joe Rastus, Denny Tolliver and Walter Wilkins, Aurélio da Paz dos Reis, James Ricalton, Wilhelm Röntgen, G. Sacco Albanese, Albert Samama, Eberhard Schneider, John Schuberg, Affonso Segreto, Hiralal Sen, Marius Sestier, Shibata Tsunekichi, Albert Smith, Josef Svab-Malostransky, Arnold and Zsigmond Sziklay, E.J.
 Thwaites, Louis Tinayre, Salvador Toscano Barragan, Herbert Beerbohm Tree, Manuel Trujillo Durán, Edward G. Turner, Edward R. Turner, Mór Ungerleider, Charles Urban, Gabriel Veyre, Queen Victoria, William Walker, Robert Watkins, Charles Webster, James White, Alfred Whitehouse, Frederick Wills, Alfred Wrench, Yokota Einosuke